- Navigate the complex system of negotiating and managing GSA and VA Schedules

 I registered.
 What do I do next?

-You can register for the GSA Bootcamp directly on the website here: https://centrelawgroup.com/product/boot- camp-for-gsa-multiple-award-schedules/
+You can register for the GSA Bootcamp directly on the website here: https://centrelawgroup.com/course-category/gsa-boot-camp/

 Once you are registered, you’ll have a 30-minute session with a member of our training team to map out the rest of our courses/electives.

-From there you are required to take one of the following:
+From there you are required to take the four remaining mandatory courses, plus one elective from the Centre training offering.

 CSCM Students have access to our members only portal where they can network and communicate with other CSCMs and have direct access to the Centre Staff and Trainers.